kmarkley/Indigo-State-Tree-Actions/README.md

 ## Overview

 This plugin creates actions to automate execution of multiple Action Groups based on a hierarchical tree-like structure of '_states_'.
 Additional Action Groups are executed for each state depending on multiple inherited '_contexts_'.
-The system is analogous to hooks in software development.
+The system is vaguely analogous to hooks in software development.

-Additionally the plugin creates and maintains multiple Variables that track each '_state_' for use in Schedule and/or Trigger conditions.
+Additionally the plugin creates and maintains multiple Variables that track each state for use in Schedule and/or Trigger conditions.

 ## Details